muon-data/muon/README.md

 It is common to use keys directly within programming languages as [identifiers](https://en.wikipedia.org/wiki/Identifier#In_computer_languages).
-In this case, they should contain only ASCII alphanumeric and underscore characters.
+In this case, they should contain only ASCII alphanumeric or underscore characters.

 A **value** is a sequence of characters.
 With the exception of *line feed*, any